14 Apr 2025

 4th generation expert networks

-Regional challengers and other small firms
+Regional challengers and other firms

 Among the 100+ smaller expert networks, most have chosen one of three tracks: (1) serving a specific region, (2) industry segment, or (3) applying a different business model.
 We find a handful being particularly strong – these are the “regional challengers” separated from the larger “regional prospects” category.